-What remained of the proud Heidelberg Palace?
+What remained of the proud Heidelberg Castle?

 The once proud residence of prince-electors of the Palatinate had suffered greatly during the wars of the 17th century.
 Roofs and doors were missing, defensive walls had been destroyed and were overgrown with plants.
 Following a lightning strike in 1764, the buildings were burned out.
-The palace had visibly fallen to ruins and now only served Heidelberg residents as a stone quarry.
+The castle had visibly fallen to ruins and now only served Heidelberg residents as a stone quarry.
 The House of Baden, as its new owners, showed little interest in the Electoral Palatinate's legacy.